nesmamutlu/pyentropy/README.md

 Entropy Calculation Scripts

 This repository contains Python scripts for calculating entropy based on different data sources.
-These scripts are useful for computational chemistry and molecular simulations, where entropy calculations are required for vibrational, internal and  c2 entropy.
+These scripts are useful for computational chemistry and molecular simulations, where entropy calculations are required for vibrational, interaction and  c2 entropy.
 Files

     vib_entropy.py: Calculates vibrational entropy from a log or text file containing frequency data or force constants in normal modes.